eestefan/CIM-643-Designing-Innovation/The-Gift-Giving-Project.md

 In the next steps, “capture findings—goals, wishes and insights” and “take a stand with a point-of-view” it helped me to create a list of the top needs I perceived for the interviewee and steps closer to the goal(s).

 I struggled a bit through the ideation/sketches stage.
 I felt I was being too safe and not producing enough solutions.
-I need to reinforce that it is okay to allow the off-the-wall ideas to come in which may later be reimagined/modified into feasible solutions
+I need to reinforce that it is okay to allow the off-the-wall ideas to come in which may later be reimagined/modified into usable solutions.

-Upon sharing my solution ideas with the interviewee, he liked a few of the solutions which were later combined to create a new solution.
+Upon sharing my solution ideas with the interviewee, he liked a few of the solutions which were later combined to create a new solution-- combining an online app with capability to select greeting card details, capture handwritten notes and online payment and delivery service.

 https://github.com/eestefan